tisfeng/Raycast-Easydict/README.md

 <p>

-Name case insensitive, use comma to separate.
+Name case are insensitive, use comma to separate.
 Example: `deepl,apple,baidu,tencent,youdao,caiyun`.
 You can also specify a part of the sort, for example: `apple,tencent`，the actual sort is: `apple,tencent,deepl,baidu,youdao,caiyun`.

 > Note: This sort is the overall sort, if a translation service is not enabled, the sort will be automatically ignored.